didi/levin/README.md

 A collection of STL-like containers implemented with high performance and memory efficiency.
 Levin containers arrange memory layout SEQUENTIALLY, allocated at share memory region for reused inter-process. which prolongs the lifetime of data resources, and prevents unnecessary time-consuming reload.

-Loading with levin speed, you deserve it.
+Loading with levin speed, let's go ahead.

 Getting Started